Non-Archimedean TSI Polish groups and their potential Borel complexity spectrum: Introduction

 \section{Introduction}

-In this paper, we study continuous (or Borel) actions of non-Archimedean TSI Polish groups on Polish spaces.
+The Scott analysis of countable structures can be described as the analysis of continuous actions of $S_\infty$ on Polish spaces, where $S_\infty$ is the Polish group of permutations of $\omega$ with the pointwise convergence topology.
+A generalization of the Scott analysis to all Polish groups was proposed in \cite{Hjorth_2010}.
+We will call this the \textbf{Hjorth analysis of Polish group actions}.
+This work was developed further in \cite{Drucker_2021} to prove some boundedness principles in orbit equivalence relations, and was a central tool used in \cite{Allison_Panagio_2021}.
+In this paper, we further develop this technique and apply it to an analysis of the actions of non-Archimedean TSI Polish groups.

 A Polish group is {\bf non-Archimedean} if it is homeomorphic to a closed subgroup of $S_\infty$, the Polish group of permutations of the natural numbers.
-And a Polish group is {\bf TSI} if it has a metric $d$ that is complete and compatible with the topology and also two-sided invariant (i.e. $d(a, b) = d(ca, cb) = d(ac, bc)$ for every $a, b, c$ in the group).
-However the characterization we will use in this paper is that the non-Archimedean TSI Polish groups are exactly the closed subgroups of product groups $\prod_{n=1}^\infty \Delta_n$ for countable groups $\Delta_n$.
-Such groups have a natural tree structure called the {\bf group tree}, which we study in order to understand the orbit equivalence relations $E^G_X$ induced by continuous actions of such Polish groups $G$ on Polish spaces $X$.
+A Polish group is {\bf TSI} if it has a metric $d$ which is compatible with the topology and two-sided invariant (i.e. $d(a, b) = d(ca, cb) = d(ac, bc)$ for every $a, b, c$ in the group).
+Easily, the non-Archimedean TSI Polish groups are exactly the closed subgroups of product groups $\prod_{n=1}^\infty \Delta_n$ for countable discrete groups $\Delta_n$ (see e.g. \cite{Gao_Xuan_2014}).
+Such groups have a natural tree structure which is reflected in their actions.
+We study this structure to refine the results of \cite{HKL_1998}, which related potential Borel complexity and Borel reducibility of actions of non-Archimedean Polish groups, to actions of non-Archimedean TSI Polish groups.

-An equivalence relation $E$ on a Polish space $\Xspace$ has {\bf potential complexity} $\Gamma$ iff there is a Polish topology $\sigma$ on $\Xspace$ such that $E$ has complexity $\Gamma$ as a subset of $\Xspace \times \Xspace$ with the product topology.
-The complexity classes that we will consider in this paper will form a hierarchy, and in fact are well-ordered.
-This hierarchy is used to compare the complexities of various equivalence relations.